Published Jan 18, 2026 Updated Jun 22, 2026

 • 0.5 acre = 43,560 × 0.5

-So if you want the exact answer to how many square feet is half an acre, it is always 21,780 sq ft.
+So if someone asks, “How many square feet are in half an acre?” the correct answer is always 21,780 sq ft.

-Illustration for section 1 of: Half Acre in Square Feet: Examples, Dimensions & Use Cases
+Illustration for section 1 of: Half Acre in Square Feet: Examples, Dimensions, and Limits

 Why half an acre does not have one standard length and width

-One of the most common follow-up questions is, “How many feet by how many feet is half an acre?”
-The answer is that there is no single standard dimension, because acreage measures area, not shape.
+A common follow-up question is, “What are the dimensions of a half-acre lot?”
+The answer is that there is no single official length and width because acreage measures area, not shape.

 Depth = 21,780 ÷ Width

-Illustration for section 2 of: Half Acre in Square Feet: Examples, Dimensions & Use Cases
+Illustration for section 2 of: Half Acre in Square Feet: Examples, Dimensions, and Limits

 Common half-acre lot dimensions in feet